 We always recommend discussing any conflict with members directly, providing feedback, and sharing expectations to maintain membership.
 This way, members aren't being removed without an opportunity to learn, listen, and resolve things - an essential skill for all of us.
-We also recommend consulting with your club advisor and/or the Office of Leadership & Engagement to discuss and problem solve.
+We also recommend consulting with your club advisor and/or the Office of Leadership and Engagement to discuss and problem solve.
 Possible violations of the Student Code of Conduct, Sexual Misconduct policy, or anti-discrimination policy must be reported to www.nau.edu/reportit.

-All Active Members have the ability to request the removal of another member, including an officer of the club.
+All Active Members and Officers have the ability to request the removal of another member, including an officer of the club.
 Below is a recommended procedure for removal of a club member or officer.

-Any Active Member who wishes to have another member removed must present their reasoning in writing to the executive board and advisor through an email/electronic or hard copy documentation.
+Any Active Members and Officers who wish to have another member removed must present their reasoning in writing to the executive board and advisor through an email/electronic or hard copy documentation.
+Information reported is not anonymous.
 Once the complaint/request is brought to the executive board, the following process would take place:

-- 1) Individual would be notified of the complaint by the executive board - 2) Evidence to support complaint is presented, if appropriate - 3) Individual given an opportunity to argue a defense and offer counter evidence, if appropriate - 4) Vote is taken by the executive board - 5) A majority vote by the executive board will result in the removal of the member in question - 6) Communication regarding the reason for the dismissal is provided to the individual member - 7) Resources shared with individual (e.g. Lumberjack CARE Center, Counseling Services, Equity and Access Office, etc.)
+- 1) Individuals in question will be notified of the complaint by the executive board or advisor via email. - 2) Evidence to support complaint is presented, if appropriate - Individual given an opportunity to argue a defense and offer counter evidence, if appropriate - 4) Vote is taken by the executive board and/or ornaments - 5) A majority vote by the executive board will result in the removal of the member in question

+- 6) Communication regarding the reason for the dismissal is provided to the individual member - 7) Resources will be shared with the individual in question (e.g. Lumberjack CARE Center, Counseling Services, Equity and Access Office, etc.)